Jupiter’s Moons Guide: How Many Are There & What Are the Four Largest

 Contents

-So far, 95 Jupiter moons have been found; astronomers may find more in the future.
-Only 53 of the moons are named.
-Most of them are small, less than 10 kilometers (6.2 miles) in diameter, and were discovered between the 1970s and 1990s by modern automated spacecraft.
-The first four discovered Jovian satellites, however, were spotted back in the 17th century using a homemade telescope.
+As of 2026, 115 Jupiter moons have been confirmed.
+The number keeps growing as astronomers study Jupiter’s system in greater detail – and it doesn’t even include the smallest meter-sized moonlets orbiting the planet.
+Most of Jupiter's moons are small, less than 10 kilometers (6.2 miles) in diameter, and were discovered in the late 20th and beginning of the 21st century.
+The largest Jovian moons, however, were spotted back in the 17th century using a homemade telescope.
+They were the first moons of Jupiter ever discovered.
 They’re (in descending-size order) Ganymede, Callisto, Io, and Europa.

 The relative masses of the Jovian satellites.
 Those smaller than Europa are not visible at this scale, and combined would only be visible at 100× magnification.

 The four largest moons of Jupiter were discovered in 1610 by Italian astronomer Galileo Galilei – that’s why they are also called the Galilean moons.
-At first, he couldn’t separate Io and Europa and saw three objects instead of four.
+At first, his telescope could not clearly resolve Io and Europa as separate objects, so he saw only three objects instead of four.
 Moreover, he mistook them for fixed stars.
 Only later did he notice that they were not standing still but orbiting Jupiter.

 In increasing order of distance from Jupiter, here are the four largest Jovian satellites: Io, Europa, Ganymede, and Callisto.